Joseph W. Martin Jr.: Leadership

 In his capacity as leader of the House Republicans, Martin presided over the Republican National Convention on five occasions between 1940 and 1956.
 In 1940, he was instrumental in the choice of Senate Minority Leader Charles L. McNary of Oregon as Wendell Willkie's running mate.
 Martin's most controversial role was at the 1952 Republican National Convention, when several of his rulings were seen as tilting the nomination to Eisenhower over Taft.

 In preparation for the 1952 elections, Martin traveled to Hot Springs, Arkansas, for a regional Republican meeting called by the state party chairman Osro Cobb, a former member of the Arkansas House of Representatives, to unveil a potential strategy to make the party competitive in the American South.
 "We came away from the meeting more determined and better prepared to advance the two-party system in the South," recalled Cobb in his memoirs, as the Republicans won at the presidential level that year in Tennessee, Texas, Florida, and Virginia.

-Martin was in the Speaker's chair and presided over the House on March 1, 1954, when four Puerto Rican independence activists opened fire on the House, wounding five Representatives.
+Martin was in the Speaker's chair presiding over the House on March 1, 1954, when four Puerto Rican independence activists opened fire on the House, wounding five Representatives.
 Martin declared the House in recess as he sought cover behind a marble pillar on the rostrum.

-Martin would be the last Republican to serve as Speaker of the House until the appointment of Newt Gingrich of Georgia 40 years later.
+Martin would be the last Republican to serve as Speaker of the House until the election of Newt Gingrich of Georgia 40 years later.
 Martin remained the leader of the House Republicans until 1958, when the party experienced heavy losses in that year's elections.
 In the aftermath, Martin was ousted from the leadership by his deputy, Charles A. Halleck.

 Despite the defeat, Martin chose to remain as a backbench member of the House.
 Eight years later, in 1966, he was ousted from his seat in the Republican primary by a more liberal Republican, Margaret Heckler, who was 46 years his junior.
 He was also one of seven Speakers to serve more than one non-consecutive term and the second Republican to do so.
-Martin voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Martin voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.
+Martin voted in favor of the House amendment to the Voting Rights Act of 1965 on July 9, 1965, but did not vote on the joint conference committee report on August 3, 1965.

+A lifelong bachelor, Martin never married.

 Martin died in Hollywood, Florida, on March 6, 1968.
+He was buried at Mount Hope Cemetery in North Attleborough, Massachusetts.